tpierrain/SmokeMe/README.md

 1. You add the reference to the **SmokeMe** library in your API project
 2. You code all the smoke tests scenario you want in your code base
-    - A Smoke test scenario is just a class implementing the **ISmokeTestAScenario** interface
+    - A Smoke test scenario is just a class implementing the **ICheckSmoke** interface

 ```csharp